 Midempo is an experiment in harmonic audio broadcasting, playing great tracks from a diverse music library as smoothly as possible.
 The global playlist includes Electronic, Funk, Latin, Afrobeat, Soul, Downtempo, Modern Classical, Pop, Folk, Disco, Dubstep, Alternative, Reggae, Dub, Doo-wop, Jazz, Hip-hop, Blues, Balkan Beat, Indian Devotional, Bluegrass, and more...

-Each track is analysed on key, tempo, and intensity, then passes through various playlist selection rules - nothing about genre or era, and no A-list/B-list hierarchies.
-We don't know what the system will select, but often the music flows so smoothly and naturally you won't notice when one song ends and the next begins.
+Each track is analysed on key, tempo, and intensity, then passes through various playlist selection rules - although nothing about genre or era, and no A-list/B-list hierarchies - before being broadcast.
+Despite the wilfully eclectic material, the music should flow smoothly and naturally...and be an engaging and entertaining listen.